 LOS ANGELES — Teddy Gregory of up-and-coming punk band Concrete Chaos appeared on the popular, investment-based reality show Shark Tank last night, asking the panel of entrepreneurial hosts for start-up capital to help promote his band through accessory pins.

-“Ladies and gentlemen, what if I told you this was a golden opportunity to be part of an exciting punk rock band from the ground up?” asked Gregory, his hands nervously clasped together.
+“Hey sharks, what if I told you this was a golden opportunity to be part of an exciting punk rock band from the ground up?” asked Gregory, his hands nervously clasped together.
 “A small investment of $25 would enable me to produce a new series of pins bearing our band’s name, and — this is the exciting part — also our logo.
 My pin guy in Seattle is sitting in his kitchen as we speak, ready to start production on these.
 We just need the last little bit of start-up capital.”

 Viewers report the pitch was met with mixed results.
 Kevin O’Leary, one of the show’s featured businessmen and judges, thought the presentation “lacked polish.”